-The economy throughout New York State is very diverse with different industries contributing to the community.
-Some of the industries in the state area agriculture, electric equipment, tourism, finances, fashion and manufacturing.
-The economy of New York state would rank it 18th overall in the world if it was independent.
-The scrap metal industry has a direct impact on the different industries especially with the several ports and access points throughout the state for exports.
+The economy throughout New York State is very diverse, with different industries contributing to the community.
+Some of the industries in the state are agriculture, electric equipment, tourism, finances, fashion, and manufacturing.
+The economy of New York State would rank 18th overall in the world if it were independent.
+The scrap metal industry directly impacts the different industries, especially with the several ports and access points throughout the state for exports.
 Home to many different scrap yards and auto wreckers throughout the state, New York scrap yards can be found in different areas like Brooklyn, the Bronx, Manhattan, Long Island, Buffalo, and Syracuse.
-Use the iScrap App to find and locate scrap yards in NY or you can search through the above map for your location.
-Be sure to contact the local scrap yards for current scrap prices, container services for pickups, auto parts for repairs, and request for scrap car pickups.
+Use the iScrap App to find and locate scrap yards in NY, or you can search through the above map for your location.
+Be sure to contact the local scrap yards for current scrap prices, container services for pickups, auto parts for repairs, and requests for scrap car pickups.
 The New York State Association for Reduction, Reuse, & Recycling, Inc. (NYSAR3) is a great resource for you to get more information about sustainability in the state and for members to continue to increase the recycling efforts in New York.
 Be sure to collect your copper, steel, iron, aluminum, and other materials before heading to the scrap yard.